nikbearbrown/living-models-book/chapters/09-the-counterfactual.md

 *Pearl's abduction-action-prediction procedure, and why the individual-level counterfactual is the hardest and most valuable form of causal reasoning.*

-**Nik Bear Brown**
-**Draft — 2026-05-01**

 ---

-*Suggested titles:*

-- *The Counterfactual*
-- *Abduction, Action, Prediction*
-- *Worlds That Never Happened*

-**TL;DR.** Counterfactuals are statements about worlds that did not occur — *if I had done X, Y would have happened*.
-They cannot be verified by experiment, since the world that happened is the only one we have.
-But they are mathematically tractable in a structural causal model, via the abduction-action-prediction procedure.
-Counterfactuals are the upper rung of the Ladder of Causation, the level at which regret, attribution, blame, credit, and personalized intervention live.
-The Living Model architecture in Part Three depends on them.

----

-## The Decision That Was Not Taken

 A board chair sits in her office, six months after a decision that did not go well.
 The company chose, on her recommendation, to expand into a new geography.
-Revenue from the new market has come in at a third of the projection.
+Revenue from the new market came in at a third of the projection.
 Two senior leaders have left.
 The board is asking, quite reasonably, what would have happened if the company had not expanded — if it had instead invested the same resources in deepening its existing market.

 The board chair would like to answer the question.
 So would her CEO, her CFO, her board members, and the analysts on Wall Street.
 None of them can.
 The world in which the company did not expand does not exist.
 There is no data on it.
 There is no possibility of running the experiment.
 There is only the world that happened, with its disappointing revenue and its departing leaders, and the world that did not happen, about which we have only intuitions.

 This is a counterfactual question.
-It is the kind of question every executive faces every quarter, every time a strategic decision turns out to be other than expected.
+It is the kind of question every executive faces every quarter, every time a strategic decision turns out differently than expected.
 It is also the kind of question every patient faces when a treatment fails, every plaintiff in a wrongful-death lawsuit, every parent looking back at a difficult conversation with a teenager. *What would have happened if?*

 The question seems unanswerable.
 The world that did not happen is, by definition, unobserved.
-And yet, humans answer counterfactual questions all the time, with surprising consistency.
+And yet humans answer counterfactual questions all the time, with surprising consistency.
 We make judgments about what would have been, we hold ourselves and others accountable to those judgments, we use them as the basis of regret, attribution, and learning.
 The question for this chapter is whether such judgments can be made rigorous — whether we can compute counterfactuals from data and a model — and the answer, due primarily to Judea Pearl's work, is yes.

 ---